rockbone/p5-Net-APNS-Simple/README.md

 Net::APNS::Simple - APNS Perl implementation

+# DESCRIPTION

+A Perl implementation for sending notifications via APNS using Apple's new HTTP/2 API.
+This library uses Protocol::HTTP2::Client as http2 backend.
+And it also supports having many stream at one connection.
+(It does not correspond to parallel stream because APNS server returns SETTINGS_MAX_CONCURRENT_STREAMS = 1.)

 # SYNOPSIS

     use Net::APNS::Simple;

     my $apns = Net::APNS::Simple->new(
         # enable if development
         # development => 1,